in

 Q8.
 Is it possible to activate products on a machine that does not have an internet connection?

 JMB.
-Yes, however the validation still has to be done.
-If the machine being activated is not connected to the internet, our installer displays an opaque data blob that should be sent to us (presumably on another machine), and we reply immediately with another opaque data blob that must be entered into the installer.
+Yes, however the license validation still has to be done.
+If the machine being activated is not connected to the internet, our installer displays an opaque data blob that should be emailed to us (presumably on another machine), and we reply immediately with another opaque data blob that must be entered into the installer.
 Once that validation has checked out, the installer will proceed to install the product.
 The installer will tell you what to do and how to do it.

 Q9.
 What is the warranty period?